 The need for a robust register of reputable practitioners, who meet high standards and have sufficient training and experience to offer patients safe treatments, is of the upmost importance.
 It is for this reason that we give our full support to the JCCP.

 Projects between the JCCP, pharmacies, manufacturers, large clinics and leading practitioners are set to develop further in the coming years.
 As the leading insurer within the sector we believe it is our duty to encourage and support the use of a register of safe practitioners.
-Because of this, Hamilton Fraser Cosmetic Insurance will be offering its new policy holders* a free year of membership with the JCCP, which will be rolled out during the remainder of 2020.
+Because of this, Hamilton Fraser Cosmetic Insurance will be offering its new policy holders, who meet all conditions and standards for admission to the JCCP practitioner register, a free year of membership.

 Eddie Hooker, CEO of Hamilton Fraser Cosmetic Insurance and JCCP Trustee, comments;

 “I am really excited about this partnership between Hamilton Fraser and the JCCP.
 We have a history of working together and share the same vision of raising standards and putting patient safety at the heart of the sector.
 Regulation of the aesthetic sector is going to become increasingly necessary and important, and we at Hamilton Fraser want to support practitioners in raising their standards and improving their business processes, to provide better protection for their patients.
 Practitioners need to start taking patient safety more seriously and show the world how competent they are by self-regulating.
 Joining the JCCP Practitioner Register through this new partnership is an important way in which practitioners can play their part and show their commitment to high professional standards.”

 Professor David Sines CBE, JCCP Executive Chair, comments;